Toxicable/ngbot/README.md

 # ngbot
 The chatbot for https://gitter.im/angular/angular

-## Not currenctly deploy
-But you can check it out here: https://gitter.im/ngbot/Lobby
+-note: It is not currently pointed at this chatroom but you can test it out here: https://gitter.im/ngbot/Lobby

 # Commands
 `ngbot` - the primary keyword for the bot, most messages will have to suffixed by it to activate the bot